-About 20 miles of narrow-gauge track between Rome and Cedartown had been put into place when, in 1887, the company changed its name to Chattanooga, Rome & Columbus Railroad.
-It was also decided around this time that the railroad should be a standard gauge line, so the earlier trackage was rebuilt and all later tracks were constructed at that gauge.
+About 20 miles of narrow-gauge track between Rome and Cedartown had been put into place when, in 1887, the company reorganized and changed its name to Chattanooga, Rome & Columbus Railroad, reflecting more ambitious goals for the enterprise.
+It was also decided that the railroad should be a standard-gauge line, so the earlier trackage was rebuilt and all later tracks were constructed at that gauge.

 In 1889 the railroad operated 12 locomotives, 12 passenger cars, and 400 freight and miscellaneous cars.
 President J. D. Williamson and most of the other officers were residents of Rome.

-In 1900 the CR&S purchased the Chattanooga and Durham Railroad, a 17-mile road that ran west from Chickamauga to coal mines
+In 1900 the CR&S purchased the Chattanooga & Durham Railroad, a 17-mile road that ran west from Chickamauga to coal mines

 On May 16, 1901, the Central regained its connection to Chattanooga by purchasing the CR&S.